Carol Grimes

-Carol Ann Grimes (born 7 April 1944) is a British singer and songwriter.
+Carol Ann Grimes (born 7 April 1944) is a British jazz singer and songwriter.

 In 1969, she joined the band Delivery and recorded one album before departing for a solo career.
 Her debut solo album, Warm Blood (1974), was recorded with members of Area Code 615 and the Average White Band.
 She recorded her second album in Memphis, Tennessee, with the Brecker Brothers, Donald "Duck" Dunn, and The Memphis Horns.
 She founded the band Eyes Wide Open in 1984.

 Her career expanded into teaching and working in musical theatre.
 In the 1990s, she worked with the choir The Shout.